Jarlakxen/scalatra-rest/README.md

     }

-> Note: The trait only support conversion of primitive types ( Int, Long, Dloat, Double and Boolean )
+> Note: The trait only supports the conversion of primitive types ( Int, Long, Dloat, Double and Boolean ).
+If the target case class contains a complex type like Set, Maps or Optional, the type of this fields would remain as String.

 #### @NotQueryable

-This annotation can be used to make some field not queryable:
+This annotation can be used to mark some fields as not queryable:

     case class User(id: ObjectId, name: String, @NotQueryable password: String, enabled: Boolean)